 Later to understand the export competitiveness of Indian Rice export, Markov chain Analysis was tried.
-The Transitional Probability Matrix was presented in Table 7, which provides a broad indication of changes in the direction of export of Rice from India to selected countries for the study period (2014-15 to 2023-24).
+The Transition Probability Matrix was presented in Table 7, which provides a broad indication of changes in the direction of export of Rice from India to selected countries for the study period (2014-15 to 2023-24).
 The majority of Indian Rice importing countries were USA, Brazil, Urugay, Paraguay, Russia, Guyana, Argentina, Greece, Spain and all other importing countries were grouped under the category of the other countries.
 The row elements in the transitional probability matrix provide the information on the extent of loss in trade, on account of competing countries.
 The columns element indicates the probability of gains in volume of trade from other competing countries and the diagonal element indicates probability of retention of the previous year’s trade volume by the respective country.

 It was evident from Table 7, that the USA was most stable market among the major importers of Indian Rice as reflected by the probability of retention at 100 percent.
 The most unstable markets were Paraguay, Russia, Guayana, Argentina, Greece Spain and all the other remaining countries with the zero-retention capacity.
 The countries like Brazil and Uruguay stood in 2nd and 3rd positions with a retention capacity of 44% and 28% respectively.
 It was resulted that U.S.A gained a significant amount of 68%, 58%, 49% and 14% from Russia, Spain, Guyana and Brazil countries respectively.
 Similarly, Brazil gained the complete exports from Greece and other countries.
 Likewise, Uruguay contributes about 72% gain to Brazil.
 However, Uruguay has gained a significant amount from Brazil (22%).
 Finally, other countries gained rice exports from Brazil (10%), Paraguay (52%) and Argentina (30%).
 As per the reports of Anthony et al, 2024.